6.S098, IAP 2022 -- Applied Convex Optimization

 - develop insight to decide which solver is best for your problem.

-- give students the background needed to feel comfortable in applying these methods in their own research work and/or applications
+- give students the background needed to feel comfortable applying these methods in their own research work and/or applications

 About the Course